 RPZ Valve Testing

-An RPZ valve (Reduced Pressure Valve) is a backflow device which is installed onto the plumbing system and protects water from contaminants.
-It is considered to be one of the safest and most reliable backflow preventer valves, however, it does require routine testing by an accredited tester approved by the Water Supply Industry.
+An RPZ valve (Reduced Pressure Zone Valve) is a backflow device which is installed onto the plumbing system to protect water from contaminants.
+Also known as RPZ assemblies, they are one of the safest and most reliable backflow preventer valves.
+However, they do require routine testing by an accredited tester approved by the Water Supply Industry.

 RPZ valves can degrade or break over time, or become clogged with debris or sediment, which can prevent them from operating correctly.
 Testing RPZ valves is the only way to ensure they are functioning properly and keeping your water safe from contaminants.

 RPZ valve regulations state that the RPZ valve inspection or installation must be carried out by an accredited tester approved by the local water authority.